zacwest/ZSWTappableLabel/README.md

 }
 ```

-You can configure the `longPressDuration` for how long until a long-press is recognized, and the `longPressAccessibilityActionName` which is read aloud to users for [VoiceOver](#voiceover).
+You can configure the `longPressDuration` for how long until a long-press is recognized.
+This defaults to 0.5 seconds.

 ## Data detectors